DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Although an emollient is often considered the same as a moisturiser, it can also be described as a specific ingredient of moisturiser.
 Moisturisers can be categorised into groups based on their mechanism of skin hydration.

-The selection of an emollient is based on eczema severity and the patient’s preference.
+The selection of an emollient is based on eczema severity, degree of xerosis, and the patient’s preference.
 The ideal emollient should be pleasant to use, optimise skin appearance, and restore the skin barrier.
-In addition, it should contain only a few ingredients and ideally avoid irritants/allergens such as fragrances .
+In addition, it should contain only a few ingredients and ideally avoid irritants or allergens such as fragrances .

 Emollients come in a variety of formulations, such as lotions, creams, gels, and ointments.
 Furthermore, emollients can be categorised according to their application, such as leave-on emollients, soap substitutes, and bath additives.
 All three application approaches are often used together .
 However, the exclusive use of bath emollients has been shown to provide a substandard therapeutic effect compared to leave-on emollients .